harisankar-krishna-swamy/django_hmac_authentication/README.md

 New feature
 * Optional configuration to auto revoke keys after N failed attempts to authenticate

+>Built on Debian, KDE and CI/CD on GitLab
 # 1. Install
 `pip install django_hmac_authentication`